 No one has favorited this theater yet

-The decor was neo-Renaissance, complete with imported French chandeliers and Italian marble floors, one of the most plush theaters in the state in the late 19th century, outside Detroit.
+The decor was neo-Renaissance, complete with imported French chandeliers and Italian marble floors, one of the most plush theatres in the state in the late 19th century, outside Detroit.

-Although it showed its first movie in 1914, the Whitney didn’t switch to a movies-only program until the mid-30s, when it was run by L.C.
-Mull, who also operated Ann Arbor’s Majestic.
-In 1936, the Whitney was acquired by the Butterfield Theatres chain, which continued to run the theater until it closed in 1952.
+Although it showed its first movie in 1914, the Whitney Theatre didn’t switch to a movies-only program until the mid-1930’s, when it was run by L.C.
+Mull, who also operated Ann Arbor’s Majestic Thetare.
+In 1936, the Whitney Theatre was acquired by the Butterfield Theaters chain, which continued to run the theatre until it closed in 1952.

 Three years later, it was demolished, along with the adjacent Earle Hotel.
-Butterfield made plans to construct a new 1500-1800 seat theater on the site, but instead ultimately decided to build their theater, the Campus, elsewhere in Ann Arbor.
+Butterfield Theaters made plans to construct a new 1,500-1,800 seat theatre on the site, but instead ultimately decided to build their theatre, the Campus Theatre, elsewhere in Ann Arbor.

 Just login to your account and subscribe to this theater